GooFit/GooFit/README.md

 ## Requirements

 * A recent version of CMake is required.
 The minimum is 3.4, but tested primarily with 3.9 and newer.
 CMake is incredibly easy to install, you can even use `pip` (see [the system install page](./docs/SYSTEM_INSTALL.md)).
-GooFit developers have supplied patches to CMake 3.12, so that is highly recommended.
+GooFit developers have supplied patches to CMake 3.12, so at least that is highly recommended.
+Version 2.3 will drop support for older CMake versions.
 * A ROOT 6 build highly recommended -- GooFit will use the included Minuit2 submodule if ROOT is not found, and the Minuit1 based fitter will not be available.
 Supports 6.04-6.18 (6.10+ recommended).

 <details><summary>If using CUDA: (click to expand)</summary><p>

 * CMake 3.8+ highly recommended, but not required (yet)
 * CUDA 7.0+ (with caveats below)
     * CUDA 7.0: Requires CMake 3.12+ or `NEW_CUDA=OFF`.
+Will be removed in 2.3.
     * CUDA 7.x: Python not supported.
+Will be removed in 2.3.
     * CUDA 8: Supported
     * CUDA 9.0, 9.2, 10.0: Some warnings from Eigen, supported
     * CUDA 9.1: Buggy, see [known issues](https://github.com/GooFit/GooFit/issues/173)